Above and beyond everything else, the single most important issue when facing a Michigan OWI (Operating While Intoxicated

 This is the gold standard for any person facing a drunk driving charge, and for any and every lawyer who handles DUI cases.
 This truth is so simple that it’s easy to overlook, especially in the online marketplace of Michigan DUI lawyers all trying to sell their services with ever-more competitive messaging.

 Of course, looking for a way out of a pending DUI charge is always our first priority in every case we take.
 It’s perfectly understandable that everyone wants to “beat” his or her DUI charge and have the whole thing just go away.

 The undeniable reality

-, however, is that the majority of Michigan DUI charges (in point of fact, more than 9 out of 10) do NOT get tossed out of court, and this number is consistent from year-to-year.
+, however, is that the majority of Michigan DUI charges (more than 9 out of 10) do NOT get tossed out of court, and this number is consistent from year-to-year.

-Accordingly, an intelligent defense strategy has go beyond just hoping to get the charges dismissed, and must include a plan to achieve the best possible outcome (meaning the most lenient result) under all the facts and circumstances that exist in a given case.
+Accordingly, an intelligent defense strategy has go beyond just hoping to get the charges dismissed, and must include a plan to actually produce the best possible outcome (meaning the most lenient result) under all the facts and circumstances that exist in a given case.

 Getting a plea-bargain is important, but that’s not the end-all of handling a DUI case, either.

 A plea bargain is a negotiated “deal” that provides for the dismissal of the original charge in exchange for the person agreeing to plead guilty to a less serious offense.
 A plea-bargain is always a benefit, but there is more to winding up with the best result in a DUI case that merely getting a plea deal.